pixiebrix/webext-messenger/docs/glossary.md

 ## unsafe context

-Because content scrpts run in an isolated (safe) world, breaching into the website’s world is referred to as "unsafe" because it might casue conflicts and introduce vulnerabilities.
+Because content scripts run in an isolated (safe) world, breaching into the website’s world is referred to as "unsafe" because it might cause conflicts and introduce vulnerabilities.
 Communication with the unsafe context must be done carefully and without trust.

 ## target (context)